apmckinlay/natureapp/animals/pika.md

 Pika live in **colonies** but are very independent and defend their individual dens.
 They're active in **daytime** and don't hibernate in winter.
 Many breed twice, in spring and summer, giving birth to 2-6 young each time.

-[Hoary Marmot](/animals/hoarymar/) also live in the mountains above the treeline, but they are 3 times as large as Pika.
+**Could it be?** [Hoary Marmot](/animals/hoarymar/) also live in the mountains above the treeline, but they are 3 times as large as Pika.

 **Did you know?** Pika are closely related to **Rabbits**, despite looking like a Hamster.